touhid314/Coursera-Downloader/README.md

 # Coursera-Downloader

-a gui on top of the coursera-dl script for easy downloading of coursera courses
+A GUI for easy downloading of coursera courses

 Site for downloading the windows app: http://coursera-downloader.rf.gd/